 Each year, the Winter Solstice occurs between the 20th and 23rd December, when the North Pole is tilted furthest – 23.5 degrees – away from the Sun, delivering the fewest hours of sunlight of the year.
-This year, the solstice takes place on 21st December, at 10.02am (UK time).
+This year, in the Northern Hemisphere, the solstice takes place on 21st December, at 10.59am (UK time).
 So that is the science!
 What fascinates me most about the Winter Solstice is its energy.
 The shortest day, the darkest day, the longest night.

 Hundreds of people will gather at Stonehenge to celebrate the rising sun at the time of the Solstice, watching (weather permitting!!!) and celebrating the returning sun return after the longest night.

 It is an honouring celebrated all over the world, as the returning light amid the depth of the dark is a theme that has an enduring relevance.
 The Talmud recognises the winter solstice as Tekufat Tevet.
 In China, the Dongzhi Festival is celebrated on the Winter Solstice with feasting and gathering.
 In ancient Rome, the winter solstice was celebrated at the Feast of Saturnalia, to honour Saturn, the god of agricultural bounty and in pre-Christian Scandinavia, the Feast of Juul (Yule) lasted for 12 days celebrating the rebirth of the sun god and giving rise to the custom of burning a Yule log.
 We are familiar with this now with the legacy of the chocolate yule log cake that adorn many a table at parties at this time of year as the Christian world celebrates the movement away from dark and the return of light through the birth event of Jesus in the celebration known as Christmas.